Boxer Puppies for Sale

 Make sure to watch out for these health issues in the Boxer breed:

 - Heart Conditions (Aortic Stenosis & Arrhythmogenic Right Ventricular Cardiomyopathy)

 - Deafness in White Boxers

 Like all relatives of the Mastiff, these deep-chested puppies are susceptible to Bloat, a life-threatening stomach condition that often comes on suddenly.
-Make sure you talk to your vet about the best ways to protect against Bloat.

-Owners should keep their canine companions up-to-date on vaccinations and bring their pups in for regular checkups with their veterinarians.
+At Keystone Puppies, we only represent the best Boxer breeders.
+Our breeders not only offer a health guarantee but also provide exceptional homes for Boxer puppies that lead to healthy adult lives.
+As always, owners should keep their canine companions up-to-date on vaccinations and bring their pups in for regular checkups with their veterinarians.

 The short, shiny coat is easy to maintain.
 Brush once a week to reduce shedding and to keep their coats bright.

-Boxer Puppies For Sale
+Meet Boxer Puppies for Sale